 - Chief Executives: The Officials’ Committee for Domestic and External Security Coordination - commonly referred to as ODESC;

-- Senior Officials and other officials:a href="/our-programmes/national-security-and-intelligence-oversight/new-zealands-national-security-system-during-crisis/governance-during-crisis/watch-groups">Watch Groups, Working Groups and committees.
+- Senior Officials and other officials:a href="/our-programmes/national-security-and-intelligence/new-zealand%E2%80%99s-national-security-system-during-a-crisis/governance-during-crisis/watch-groups">Watch Groups, Working Groups and committees.

 The existence of a structured approach to national security through the National Security System does not override the statutory powers and responsibilities of Ministers or departments.
 Responsibility for actions and policies remains with the Chief Executive of an agency, statutory officers and the relevant Minister.
 The aim of approaching national security considerations through the construct of the National Security System is to ensure more effective coordination when agencies work together on complex problems in order to achieve better outcomes.